In this Health Topic

 - You will then be asked to pass urine into a special toilet to measure how quickly your bladder is able to empty.
 You may have a bladder scan immediately after you have passed urine to assess how well your bladder has emptied.

 - Special soft fine catheter with sensors is inserted in bladder to measure the pressure in bladder to fill the bladder with liquid.
 Fine soft catheter with sensor will also be inserted in to the vagina or rectum.
 These sensors will record pressures measured in your bladder and abdomen.

 - During the procedure you will be asked questions about the sensations in your bladder.
 You will also be asked to do some of the things which might trigger the problem you have (e.g. cough, strain, jog, stand up, or listen to the sound of running water).
 Let the person doing the test know when your bladder feels full.

 - Finally, you will be asked to empty your bladder again, with the two fine sensors still in place.
 The sensors are then removed and the procedure is complete, and you can get dressed.
 It is not a painful test, may cause slight discomfort.
 You can drive after the test.

-Passing urine may sting a little for a day after the test, but if you think that you have developed a urine infection please let your doctor know.
+Passing urine may sting a little for a day after the test, but if you think that you have developed a urinary tract infection please let your doctor know.
 The results of the test are usually available immediately and will be discussed with you so that your treatment can be planned.